marshuang80/Python_Tutorials/README.md

 $ jupyter notebook
 ```
 ## Using the without downloading
-You can also choose to use the tutorials online with your internet browser with the button below
+You can also choose to use the tutorials online with your internet browser with the button below \n
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/marshuang80/python_tutorials)
+Note that your code **will not be saved** using Binder

 **UBIC@UCSD**